ScottMSaller/Employee-Tracker/README.md

 * [Questions](#questions)

 ## Installation
-To install the project, all you have to do is pull the repository into your local machine.
+To install the project, you'll begin by pulling the repository into your local machine.
+Next, you'll want to navigate to the sql directory in your CLI.
+Connect to postgres and run \i schema.sql to create the database and the tables.
+Then, you'll want to run seeds.sql to seed the database with example data.
+Be sure to also run npm i to install all of the dependencies that the project has!+

 ## Usage
-The usage of the project is simple.
-First, you should navigate to the directory where you installed the project.
-Next, run node index.js and answer all of the prompts that come up.
+To use the project, you'll first follow the instructions listed under "Installation".
+Then, you'll want to navigate to the directory where you installed the project.
+Run npm run start and enjoy!

 ## License